jyutzler/Bridge-Systems/system.md

 Inverted raises are off in all competition.
 ## One Over One
-A 1/1 bid shows 6+ dummy points and either a 5+ card suit or no lower 4-card suit.
+* A 1/1 bid shows 6+ dummy points and either a 5+ card suit or no lower 4-card suit.
-Bid 4-card suits up the line
+* Bid 4-card suits up the line
-but with two 5+-card suits bid the highest first.
+* With two 5+-card suits bid the highest first.

-#### 1♦
-A diamond suit is routinely skipped if it is not particularly long or strong.
+* A diamond suit is routinely skipped if it is not particularly long or strong.

-#### 1NT
-1NT shows 7–10 points and denies a four-card major.
-It is not forcing, but opener is expected to bid with a strong and/or unbalanced hand.
 #### 1NT
 1NT: balanced 6–10 points, no four-card major.
 It is not forcing, but opener is expected to bid with a strong and/or unbalanced hand.